GPII/universal/documentation/AuthorizationService.md

 #### getSelectedPreferences(userId, authorizationId)
 * **description**: Get the user selected preferences that is saved within the authorization.
 The function verifies the authorization is made by the user and not revoked.
 * **parameters:**
     * userId: String.
-A system generated unique number that identifies the user.
+A system generated unique id that identifies the user.
     * authorizationId: String.
-A system generated unique number that identifies the authorization.
+A system generated unique id that identifies the authorization.
 * **return:** The user selected preferences if the authorization id is valid.
 Otherwise, return `unknown`.

 #### getUserAuthorizedClientsForUser(userId)
 * **description**: Get all authorized clients for the user.
 At the moment, the client types that user can authorize are onboarded solution clients and web preferences consumers clients.
 * **parameters:**
     * userId: String.
-A system generated unique number that identifies the user.
+A system generated unique id that identifies the user.
 * **return:** An object.
 This object contains arrays of authorized client information.
 Each array is keyed by the corresponding client type.

 For onboarded solution clients, the client information contains: